Quantum Healing Pathways

 Research and Scientific Evidence Supporting Korean Healing Practices

-Modern research and scientific evidence are shaping today’s understanding of traditional Korean healing practices.
+Modern research and scientific evidence are shaping today’s understanding of this practice practices.
 Investigations into the remedial efficacy of herbs, the physiological effects of therapies like acupuncture, and the health benefits of mind-body practices are continuously adding credibility to these practices.

 Advocacy for Integrative Medicine in Korea